Carcons/tubescrape/README.md

     }
 }
 ```
-This is the function that allows you to use the searched results
+The OnFinish method allows you to use the searched results

 ```java
 new TubeScraper(query, new ScrapeOnFinishListener() {